 I want to make an impact.
-Professionally, ownership and personal legacy on teams I work with are what come to mind.
-Ultimately, I want to make an impact on people's daily lives.
-Some form of this decision is made by most people in entering the medical device industry, but personally the projects that excite me are ones where the technology I create makes people's lives easier and more efficient.
+Professionally, that means taking ownership of projects and initiatives as well as leaving a legacy behind on teams I work with.
+Ultimately, I want to do things that improve people's daily lives.
+I'm sure some form of this decision is made by most people in the medical device industry, but the projects that excite me are ones where the technology I create makes people's lives easier and more efficient.
 Where can technology be used to bridge those gaps?
 That's where the opportunities lie.

 I work for Medallia engineering.
 Medallia is an enterprise SaaS company focused on operationalizing customer experience (OCEM).
 I work in text analytics, where our team is responsible for on-going work related to topic classification and sentiment analysis, at scale.
 Increasingly, unstructured data sources (vs. surveys, for example) are viewed as primary channels for connecting with customers: what are people talking about, and how do those things impact customer experience?